tarun91vas/software-engineering-repo/README.md

 # Software Engineering Repository

-This repository contains resources and reference for awesome stuff related to Computer Science, Software Engineering, Mathematics, AI, Machine Learning and a lot more.
+This repository contains resources and reference for the awesome stuff related to Computer Science, Software Engineering, Mathematics, AI, Machine Learning and a lot more.

 ## Index